BettercareHealth/bettercare/nc/nc-2.md

 ### 2-f Weighing an infant

-The naked infant is weighed, to the nearest 10 g, on a scale.
+The naked infant is weighed, to the nearest 10&nbsp;g, on a scale.
 Usually a digital scale is used.
 If a spring scale is used, it should be standardised with a known weight every month.
 If possible, the infant should always be weighed on the same scale.
 The birth weight must be recorded on the infant record card.

 See Figure 2-B for a weight for gestational age chart.